Perspective | The newest curse of covid-19 is vaccine envy

 Ariel Serkin is a chemistry teacher in Massachusetts and is in the classroom with students four days a week, but she’s not close to getting a vaccine.

-“The process and tiers pit people against each other,” said Serkin, 36.
+“The process and tiers pit people against each other,” said Serkin, 42.
 “I don’t begrudge others for getting theirs, but I’m jealous and it’s hard not to be resentful . . .
-Others don’t have the same exposure, but get it before us.”
+Others don’t have the same exposure but get it before us.”

-The vaccine isn’t just eeny-meeny-miney-moeing between best friends and professional communities.
+The vaccine isn’t just eeny-meeny-miny-moeing between best friends and professional communities.
 It’s happening in marriages, too.

 His wife, his in-laws — everyone in Joe Mastrangelo’s Massachusetts family got the vaccine.
 Except for him.

-He confessed that on the day his wife, a mental health-care worker, got it, he was “90 percent thrilled and 10 percent jealous, to be honest.”
+He confessed that on the day his wife, a mental-health-care worker, got it, he was “90 percent thrilled and 10 percent jealous, to be honest.”

 “I’m just going to sit here twiddling my thumbs until sometime in April,” said Mastrangelo, who described himself as a “healthy 37-year-old with a desk job.”